MikeMtnsn/gitops-bookinfo/README.md

 ## Create project in argocd to do CD

 ### Register your github repository in argocd
-Go to "manage your repositiroes..." aka "settings".
+Go to "manage your repositories..." aka "settings".
 Select *Repositories*.

 If the repos you want to use does not exist already create it.
 If it exist skip this step.